This Tutorial describes how to extend the Eclipse IDE with custom plug-ins.

 Mac uses the dmg (Disk Image) format

 3.2.
-Alternative 2: Download the Eclipse RCP (and RAP) package
+Alternative 2: Download the Eclipse IDE for Eclipse Committers package

-Eclipse provides pre-packaged packages which can also be used for RCP development.
+Eclipse provides pre-packaged packages which can also be used.

 4. Run Configurations